Here’s What To Eat Before A Run For Optimal Results

 Why Should You Eat Before A Run?

 First, you don’t want to feel hungry during your workout, which is especially likely if you run first thing in the morning after coming off of what is essentially a fast throughout the night.
-Running with a grumbling stomach is uncomfortable, and if you feel that hungry, you are most likely under-fueled and will be unable to exercise properly.

-So, no matter what type of run or workout you have planned for the day, fueling up is key!
+So, no matter what type of run or workout you have planned for the day, pre-workout fueling up is key!

 Toast and honey.